Best friends, unmarried couples, and co-habitating family members – you can still purchase a home together!

 If you are currently looking at the person on the couch next to you and thinking, “hey, renting is soooo last decade.
 Let’s buy an asset together!” then this post if for you.

-At MortgageHippo, we welcome aspiring homeowners of all shapes, sizes, and relationships.
+At MortgageHippo, we want to educate aspiring homeowners of all shapes, sizes, and relationships.
 But before you high five from across the couch, know that buying an asset of any value is more complex when purchasing with another person.
-Purchasing a home is no exception and future unmarried homeowners should take notice.
+Purchasing a home is no exception and unmarried future homeowners should take notice.

 First-time home buyers should not be dissuaded from purchasing a home solely due to their marital status.
 Before buying a home with another person, think about the future and how your relationship with that person or your expectations may change.

 Is the person living with you – whether your best friend Betty or your boyfriend Bobby – going to be the person you would like to live with over the next year, 5 years, or even 30 years ?
 Do you really want to bring a property into the complex world of your relationship?

 You will feel much more comfortable buying an asset together if you consider the following factors:

 First, and most importantly, talk to one another.
 Swap financial information, expectations, and future plans while also discussing the “what ifs”.